Why is updating Saros over the Eclipse Update mechanism so slow?

 - If your gateway is not UPnP compatible, it may be possible to manually configure a port mapping for the Socks5 proxy port and your private IP to be reachable from the outside.
 Consult your gateway (e.g. Router) manual for port mapping or sometimes labelled virtual servers.

 Some factors might prevent you from using S5B.
 Lets have a quick look at the S5B protocol when you want connect a buddy.

-Your buddy's Saros attempts to create a TCP connection to any of the addresses you provided.
+- Your buddy’s Saros attempts to create a TCP connection to any of the

 Saros actually attempts the S5B creation in both directions, so both sides attempts to connect each other.
 This improves chances of one peer connect to the other one.
 You can check your contact list to see which bytestream type is established between you and a contact (if any).